Shefford Town & Campton F.C.: Stadia

-Shefford Town & Campton FC play fixtures at 2 local grounds, Rectory Road in Campton has been the club's home since the 1920s and is still used by the club today, a typical village playing field with purpose-built Step 7 changing facilities, what is remarkable is that these facilities were brought into the 21st century through the hard work of the club's players and management to ensure they could continue to play out of the club's spiritual home.
+Shefford Town & Campton FC play fixtures at two local grounds.
+Rectory Road in Campton has been the club's home since the 1920s and remains in use.
+The site is a village playing field with Step 7 changing facilities, which were updated by the club's players and management to meet modern standards for continued use of the location.

 For the 2014/15 season, the club moved into its new home at Shefford Sports Club on Hitchin Road in Shefford.
 The new ground boasts a fantastic clubhouse, changing facilities and a well looked after pitch.
 In the spring of 2019 the club added a new stand with standing capacity for 100 spectators to assist with its push for promotion to step 6 of the Football League Pyramid.

 Shefford's historic ground was on Ivel Road in Shefford, when the club folded in 1994 the land was left derelict until development started on it in the late 2000s, this paved the way for the new facility on Hitchin Road to be built.
 The old football ground is now a street known as Old Bridge Way, which is just off of Ivel Road.